Hook35/deepfake-scanner/deepware.md

 As deepfake technology improves every day, deepfake detection falls behind and continues to be a major challenge.
 The vast majority of current solutions, including ours, are approaching deepfake detection as a generic classification task.
 Hence, they use ImageNet's pre-trained ConvNets and finetune them with generic augmentations.
 We recognize the difficulty of the problem and see the necessity of new approaches.

-Here, we share our deepware scanner with the community, and we show its detection results on various deepfake databases, including organic deepfake and real videos.
+Here, we share our deepware scanner with the community, and we show its detection results on various deepfake datasets, including organic deepfake and real videos.
 A more advanced model that covers more deepfake algorithms, such as [avatarify](https://github.com/alievk/avatarify) runs on [deepware.ai](https://deepware.ai).

 ### Our Classifier